ObjectDB Database Search

 JPA Query Structure (JPQL / Criteria)

-The syntax of the Java Persistence Query Language (JPQL) is very similar to the syntax of SQL.
-Having an SQL-like syntax in JPA queries is an important advantage because SQL is a very powerful query ... classes and objects.
-For example, a JPQL query can retrieve and return entity objects
+The syntax of the Jakarta Persistence Query Language (JPQL) is similar to SQL.
+This is a key advantage because SQL is a powerful query language, and many developers are already familiar ... operates on Java classes and objects.
+For example, a JPQL query can retrieve entities, unlike SQL

 DELETE Queries in JPA/JPQL

-;within an active transaction.
-Applying changes to the database by calling the commit method.
-JPQL UPDATE queries provide an alternative way of updating entity objects.
-Unlike SELECT queries , which are used to retrieve data from the database, UPDATE queries do not retrieve data from the database
+operation.
+Apply changes to the database by calling the commit method.
+JPQL DELETE queries provide an alternative way to delete entities.
+Unlike SELECT queries , which retrieve data from the database, DELETE queries remove specified entities from the database.
+Using a DELETE query to remove entities

 JPA Query Expressions (JPQL / Criteria)

-Query expressions are the foundations on which JPQL and criteria queries are built.
-Every query ... of JPQL / Criteria query expressions.
-Atomic Expressions The atomic query expressions are: JPQL / Criteria Variables JPQL / Criteria Parameters JPQL / Criteria Literals Every query expression consists
+JPQL and criteria queries are built on query expressions.
+Every query consists of clauses ...
+Criteria API expressions.
+Atomic expressions The atomic query expressions are: JPQL / Criteria Variables JPQL / Criteria Parameters JPQL / Criteria Literals Every query expression consists

 Date and Time in JPQL and Criteria Queries